Children (3+), adolescents, adults.

 Children (age 3+), Autism Spectrum Disorder (ASD), Asperger's Syndrome, ADHD, LGBTQ+ clients, Gender Identity/Sexuality, Trauma, Survivors of Sexual Violence and Abuse, Survivors of Child Abuse/Neglect, Personality Disorders, Anxiety, Depression.

-I have been working as a counsellor providing individual counselling for over three years.
+I have been working as a counsellor providing individual counselling since 2016.
 I have completed additional training and am experienced in working therapeutically with people on the Autism Spectrum (including Aspergers' syndrome), ADHD and learning difficulties.
 I am also experienced in working with LGBTQ clients, offering affirmative therapy.

 My Approach to Working with Children/Adolescents:

 I completed specialised training in the field of child and adolescent psychotherapy, so I am qualified to work safely and ethically with children and young people Counselling/psychotherapy for children and young people means that the therapist meets the child or adolescent one-on-one, for individual psychotherapy sessions - usually weekly for one hour (50-60 minutes).